StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     job.batch "stackgraph-list-backups-20210222t122522" deleted
     ```

-    Most importantly, the backup file uplaoded in the previous step should be listed here.
+    Most importantly, the backup file uploaded in the previous step should be listed here.

 1. Restore the backup: